27 Jul Benefits of short term lending

 Say, for example, you have been eyeing off a warehouse in your local area.
 You notice a ‘For Sale’ sign has just gone up for the first time in twenty years.
 It’s in the perfect location and is the exact size space you are after.

-Short term lending ensures you have the funds available to move quickly on the opportunity.
-You secure the property and have up to 12 months to work out a long term debt solution, generally through a traditional funding channel.
+A short-term property loan ensures you have the funds available to move quickly on the opportunity.
+You can secure the property and give yourself time to work out a long-term debt solution, generally through a traditional funding channel.

-Want to discover if short term lending is right for you?
-Click here to get started.
+Want to discover if short-term lending is right for you?
+Click here to get started with IBN Direct.